Azure-Samples/MipSDK-File-Java-Basic/README.md

     appInfo.setApplicationName("MIP SDK Java Sample");
     appInfo.setApplicationVersion("1.14");
   ```
+8. Update line 68 in **Action.java** to include the path to where you've extracted the MIP SDK DLLs.

 At this point, you should be able to build the project.
 If your app states that dependencies are missing: